 Develop advanced professional skills in teaching English or another language.
 The Master of Professional Language Studies combines practical classroom teaching with a sound knowledge of theory.

 This programme is aimed at teachers who have a preliminary qualification and experience in language teaching.
 Students are often experienced teachers of ESOL or EFL, te reo, sign language or other languages.
-Classes are in the late afternoon/early evening to fit around work hours.

 You study a range of core and elective topics and then complete a reflective practice project where you identify an area of teaching that you would like to investigate in more depth.
 You critically review the literature and develop a theory of teaching in this area.
 In the classroom you apply the theory through a number of teaching events and reflect on your practice.